0xThurling/cpm/README.md

 ### `cpm run [script_name]`

 If a `script_name` is provided, it will run the corresponding script from the `package.toml` file.
-If no `script_name` is provided, it will list the available scripts.
 If no scripts are defined, it will build and run the project.

+### `cpm project info`

+Displays a summary of the project's configuration.

+### `cpm project tree`

+Displays a tree-like structure of the project's files and directories.

+### `cpm project stats`

+Displays some statistics about the project.

+### `cpm project dependencies`

+Lists the project's dependencies and their versions.

-### `cpm start`
+### `cpm project scripts`

-Builds and runs the project.
+Lists all the scripts in the project.

 ### `cpm test`